gabrielle-ong/github-exploRepo/README.md

     - Added search by author functionality + error handling
 0. Added this readme + prevent resizing on mobile

-## Bugs to fix (feedback from testers aka friends)
+## Post MVP Bugs to fix (feedback from testers aka friends)
-[ ] previous results show if new search term doesn't yield results
+[x] previous results show if new search term doesn't yield results
-[ ] limit languages to 4, else text will overrun the doughnut chart
+[X] limit languages to 4, else text will overrun the doughnut chart
-[ ] github links should open in new tab
+[X] github links should open in new tab
 [X] prevent users from scaling in mobile
-[ ] down arrow animation when results appear.
+[X] cue ('Top X results') when results appear.
 Else it's not intuitive to scroll down.

-[ ] (Bonus feature) specific colors to specific languages, rather than same colors regardless of language.
-Because people recognize color better than the text)
+## Limitations
+- github API returns 30 results.
+If want more, have to do traversing with pagination https://developer.github.com/guides/traversing-with-pagination/
+- currently its the same 4 colors for the language chart, would be better if each language had a specific color for people to recognize (but will have to hardcode languages to a color)

 ## Things I want improve at:
 - Testing.
 I've tried Capybera for Ruby but I'm not familiar with testing for Node front end.
 So I decided to shelve it to my 'things to learn' list after I complete this assignment.
 Will explore Selenium/Zombie/PhantomJS/CasperJS